Niki-Tester/gamestar/README.md

   * As a returning visitor, I want to login to my user profile.

+  * As a returning visitor, I want to view the reviews I have created.

+  * As a returning visitor, I want to like reviews by other users.

 * ### Frequent Visitor Goals:
   * As a frequent visitor, I want to update my review to reflect my view on the game since the last time the game was updated.